chiazor/converter-extension/README.md

   3. Enable developer mode by clicking the toggle button on the top right
   4. Drag the folder to this page and it will automatically be added to your browser extensions.
   5. Enable and the blue icon will appear next to the address icon
-  6. Use on any page that has dollar prices and they'd become Naira prices.
+  6. Use on any page that has dollar prices and they'd become Naira prices :).
      (try https://www.amazon.com/gp/goldbox/ref=nav_cs_gb)

   or:

   4. click on the "load unpacked extension" button
   5. Navigate to the converter folder and select it
-  6. Use on any page that has dollar prices and they'd become Naira prices.
+  6. Use on any page that has dollar prices and they'd become Naira prices :).
      (try https://www.amazon.com/gp/goldbox/ref=nav_cs_gb)